-All fishers are required to fill in logsheets providing 100% coverage of catch and effort.
+All fishers are required to fill in logsheets, providing 100% coverage of catch and effort.
 In addition, for fishing within New Zealand fisheries waters two independent records of total catches exist, the monthly reporting by fishers (MHRs) and licensed fish receivers (LFRRs).

-Shore-based catch monitoring of the albacore troll fishery samples landings that represent 4.5% of the catch by weight in selected fishing seasons.
+Shore-based catch monitoring of the albacore troll fishery sampled landings that represented 10.1% of the catch by weight during the 2022-23 fishing season.
 Given the small number of cohorts taken in this fishery, this level of sampling provides good precision on the catch-at-length estimates (e.g. mean weighted coefficient of variation of <0.20 for catch-at-length).